ReservationSearch and reserve rooms

 His inclusive designs, born from the global values he developed during his childhood in the United States and his life as a designer in Italy, have been highly praised both in Japan and overseas.
 Recently, he has not only been involved in product design, but also in hotel concept development and corporate design.

-Here are this month's special exhibits.
+Here are the featured works for this month's special exhibition.

-Exhibition period: December 1st to December 31st, 2025
+Exhibition period: April 1st to April 30th, 2026

 Profile